 However, starting is always challenging; sometimes, it may seem even impossible.
 You have to have vast knowledge and some setup to start.
 If you feel overwhelmed, don’t worry, we are here to help!
 Below, you will find helpful information on how to make your stream more appealing to your audience.
-And if you need more, you can always check out our previous articles with tips and tricks on how to make more money streaming, or how to promote your stream.
+And if you need more, you can always check out our previous articles with streaming tips and tricks for beginners on how to make more money streaming, or how to promote your stream.

 - First things first: be confident in your setup

 - Hardware is important, but so is software

 - Double-check everything before you start

 - Be sure, talkative and confident

 First Things First: Be Confident in Your Setup

 Having a good, reliable setup is the first step in the streaming process.
 This is crucial, as you can’t expect people to watch your channel if you still use a 360p camera from 2005.
 Or have a microphone that makes your voice unhearable because of the background noise.
 We are not saying that you have to spend thousands of dollars on your first day.
 You can still find decent hardware for a small or medium budget.
 However, it’s an investment that will stay with you for a long time.
 At least to the point where you start earning some money.